tedneward/Azgaarnoth/Creatures/Demons.md

 Graz'zt surrounds himself with the finest of things and the most attractive of servants, and he adorns himself in silks and leathers both striking and disturbing in their workmanship.
 His lair and those of his cultists are pleasure palaces where nothing is forbidden save moderation and kindness.

+Although he prefers charm and subtle manipulation, Graz'zt is capable of terrible violence when provoked.
+He wields the greatsword Angdrelve, also called Wave of Sorrow, whose wavy, razor-edged blade drips acid at his command.

 Cults devoted to him are secret societies of indulgence, often using their debauchery to subjugate others through blackmail, addiction, and manipulation.
 They wear alabaster masks with ecstatic expressions and ostentatious dress and body ornamentation to their secret assignations.

-Although he prefers charm and subtle manipulation, Graz'zt is capable of terrible violence when provoked.
-He wields the greatsword Angdrelve, also called Wave of Sorrow, whose wavy, razor-edged blade drips acid at his command.

-***Cultists of Graz'zt***.
+### Cultists of Graz'zt
 Graz'zt grants his cultists special abilities.
 His cultists can gain the Joy from Pain trait, while his cult leaders can gain the Master of Pleasures trait.

 ***Joy from Pain.*** Whenever this creature suffers a critical hit, it can make one melee weapon attack as a reaction.